TFSA Do’s and Don’ts

 - DON’T over contribute.
 Keep track of your contributions and withdrawals so you don’t get hit with CRA taxes and penalties.
 You are currently allowed to contribute $6000 per year.

-- DON’T concentrate all your investments on those that give interest of less than inflation (currently sitting at just over 2%).
+- DON’T concentrate all your investments on those that give interest of less than inflation (currently sitting at around 3%, but potentially higher due to COVID).
 Make sure to have some better-performing holdings as well.
 Otherwise you’ll be losing money in the long-term!

 - DON’T intentionally over-contribute to a TFSA, thinking the extra gains will offset the penalty tax.
 The CRA considers this an advantage and will penalize you even more.